nidhukrishna/DocScanner/README.md

 It first locates a document within an image and then applies a series of image processing techniques to find its exact corners.

-Tech Stack
+Tech Stack:

    Python
    OpenCV
    YOLOv8 (Ultralytics/PyTorch)
    NumPy
    Python 3.8+

-Install the required packages:

-Bash

-pip install ultralytics opencv-python numpy
+Install the required packages: pip install ultralytics opencv-python numpy

 Dataset URL: https://universe.roboflow.com/lung-x8el1/document-detection-v2